SquareBracketAssociates/Booklet-PharoVirtualMachine/Part1-InterpreterAndBytecode/4-Interpreter/theInterpreter.md

 ### Conclusion

-In this chapter we studied how the interpreter Pharo interpreter is written.
+In this chapter we studied how the Pharo interpreter is written.
 Both bytecode and primitive instructions are implemented through method dispatch.
 The key instruction in Pharo is the message send.
-When a message send instruction is executed, it first looks up the method to execute in the receiver's hierarchy.
+When a message send instruction is executed, the interpreter first looks up the method to execute in the receiver's hierarchy.
 Then, if it is a primitive method, it executes the associated primitive instruction.
 If the primitive instruction fails or the method is a normal method, the method is _activated_: a frame is created and the method's bytecode gets executed.